-The cost of any category of the listed perquisites and personal benefits did not exceed the greater of \$25,000 or 10% of total perquisites and personal benefits for any NEO in 2016, except for the following:
+The cost of any category of the listed perquisites and personal benefits did not exceed the greater of \$25,000 or 10% of total perquisites and personal benefits for any NEO in 2017, except for the following:

 - i.
-Mr. Bush: costs attributable to security protection (\$436,949), which includes personal travel on Company aircraft consistent with the Company's security program (\$132,106), - ii.
-Mr. Bedingfield: costs attributable to security protection (\$68,086) and - iii.
-Mr. Vice: costs attributable to security protection (\$56,364)
+Mr. Bush: costs attributable to security protection (\$399,545), which includes personal travel on Company aircraft consistent with the Company's security program (\$172,353), - ii.
+Mr. Bedingfield: costs attributable to security protection (\$61,657) and - iii.
+Mr. Pamiljans: relocation expenses (\$850,000), which were in lieu of all benefits he would have been entitled to receive under the Company's relocation policy.

-The amount of security costs reported for Mr. Bush has been reduced by \$30,887, which reflects the portion for the security perquisite that Mr. Bush reimbursed to the Company related to personal travel on the corporate aircraft by him and his family members.
+The amount of security costs reported for Mr. Bush has been reduced by \$72,719, which reflects the portion of the security perquisite that Mr. Bush reimbursed to the Company for himself and his family related to personal travel on the corporate aircraft (\$37,557) and other transportation (\$35,162).